apache/ozone/hadoop-hdds/docs/content/feature/Nonrolling-Upgrade.md

 Starting with your current version of Ozone, complete the following steps to upgrade to a newer version of Ozone.

 1. If using OM HA and currently running Ozone 1.2.0 or greater, prepare the Ozone Manager.
+If OM HA is not being used, this step can be skipped.
     ```
     ozone admin om prepare -id=<om-sevice-id>
     ```
-    If OM HA is not being used, this step can be skipped.
-This will block the Ozone Managers from receiving all write requests.
+    The `prepare` command will block the Ozone Managers from receiving all write requests.
 See [Ozone Manager Prepare For Upgrade]({{< relref "../design/omprepare.md" >}}) for more information

 2. Stop all components.